 Understanding Car Accident Insurance Claims and Lawsuits

-After most car accidents, the victim will file an insurance claim to recover compensation for the damages they suffered.
-This claim often includes medical care costs, lost wages, pain and suffering.
+After most collisions, the victim will file an insurance claim to recover compensation for the damages they suffered.
+This claim often includes:

 If you were not hurt in the accident, these damages will not be available to you.
 However, you can still file an insurance claim to hold the at-fault party liable for your property damages, rental car costs, and related expenses.

 What You Need to Prove to File a Car Accident Claim

 To hold another driver liable for the repair or replacement of your vehicle, you will need to prove negligence and fault.
 This evidence requires proving three things: